 I had pitched the magazine a piece ranking the best 9-hole golf courses in America, but, as often happens in the freelance milieu, the story ended up being something quite different: a feature on Mike Keiser and his 9-hole masterpiece, The Dunes Club, with a sidebar detailing the country’s other top 9s.
 The story itself frankly could have been better.
 I ended up submitting a finished draft, only to have the editor suggest a major rewrite.
 This I did, and then the bastard ended up running something that quite closely resembled the original version.
 Some old stories you read with great pride — this, alas, is not one of those.
 It feels cautious and dry.

 [The sidebar produced a funny moment: When we agreed on this feature and brief ranking alongside, I launched into some lengthy disquisition on how we’d research and tabulate a proper Top 9 Nines list.
-The editor interrupted me at some point and simply said, “This is SI.
+The editor interrupted me and simply said, “This is SI.
 We’ll just tell people what we think the Top 9 is.”
-Such was the power (some would say hubris) of the magazine in those days.]
+Such was the power, some would say hubris, of the magazine in those days.]